Lanthian/comp30024-2024-part-b/notes.md

 * Turn count in Gamestate not copied over when using .copy() method of class Additionally, a lot of comments and documentation have been altered + added, and large commented out junks of code deleted.

+# 2024.05.09
+* Testing with a-B changed to store generated possible_moves found that across multiple games up to and above turn 35, no stored moves were ever retrieved (that is, no use was found from this storing process).
+  * I've opted to remove the code that stored these states in turn for the time being, but it can always be added back if another idea is found that wishes to encorporate them.
+    ```
+    seen: dict[str: list[Action]]

+    # Avoid recalculating possible moves by storing game state in `seen`
+    flat_b = flatten_board(game.board)
+    if flat_b not in agt.seen:
+        agt.seen[flat_b] = possible_moves(game.board, game.current)
+    next_moves = agt.seen[flat_b]
+    ```